AdnanShah/CodeCave-MEAN-Stack/README.md

 git clone https://github.com/AdnanShah/MEAN-Project.git
 ```

-then, check out to mainApp branch and install the packages using npm in both the folders(frontend and backend) :
+then,install the packages using npm in both the folders(frontend and backend) :

 ```
 npm install